 The Middlebrow Network is an AHRC-funded project that provides a focus for research on the loaded and disreputable term 'middlebrow' and the areas of cultural production it purports to represent.
 The network is both transatlantic and interdisciplinary: we work to foster discussion and collaboration across geographical and disciplinary divides.

-Through network events and publications we are stimulating debate about the term 'middlebrow' itself, considering how it is understood in different fields, whether it necessarily implies aspiration and imitation, and how its definitions travel across the Atlantic.
-We also advance interdisciplinary research into the material production, dissemination and reception of middlebrow films, music, books and journals, and into middlebrow and middle-class taste.
+During the AHRC-funded period of the project (2008-2010), we arranged network events and publications designed to stimulate debate about the term 'middlebrow' itself, considering how it is understood in different fields, whether it necessarily implies aspiration and imitation, and how its definitions travel across the Atlantic.
+Another aim is to advance interdisciplinary research into the material production, dissemination and reception of middlebrow films, music, books and journals, and into middlebrow and middle-class taste.

 Database of Researchers